 Most foreclosures in Tennessee are nonjudicial, which means the lender doesn't have to go through state court to foreclose.
 The lender could alternatively choose to foreclose through the state court system, called a "judicial foreclosure."
 However, in states where a nonjudicial process is available, lenders almost always choose this route rather than pursuing a judicial foreclosure because an out-of-court foreclosure is relatively quick and inexpensive.

 Deficiency judgments are allowed with both nonjudical and judicial foreclosures in Tennessee.
 The amount of the deficiency judgment is generally (unless the borrower can show fraud, collusion, misconduct, or irregularity in the sale process), the difference between:

-But if the borrower proves that the property sold for an amount materially less than fair market value at the foreclosure sale, then the deficiency judgment will be limited to the total debt minus the fair market value of the property at the time of the sale.
+But if the borrower proves by a preponderance of the evidence that the property sold for an amount that's materially less than the property's fair market value at the foreclosure sale, then the court handling the matter will limit the deficiency judgment to the borrower's total debt minus the home's fair market value at the time of the sale.
 (Tenn.
 Code Ann. § 35-5-118).

 Generally, when a senior lienholder forecloses, any junior liens—like second mortgages and HELOCs, among others—are also foreclosed, and those junior lienholders lose their security interest in the real estate.
 In this situation, junior lienholders are sometimes called "sold-out junior lienholders."
 But that doesn't mean you're off the hook for the money you still owe to junior lienholders.